eosfor/eosfor.github.io/content/article/no-caf-webapps/index.md

 - [Deploy Web Apps](#deploy-web-apps)
   - [Cleanup](#cleanup)

 > If you want to try this out, there is a Jupyter notebook, which works in [Binder](https://mybinder.org/v2/gh/eosfor/scripting-notes/HEAD)

-In the journey of infrastructure creation within Azure, many organizations lean towards crafting complex hub-and-spoke topologies to host their applications, even when the necessity for such complexity isn’t apparent.
-A common justification echoes: “It’s mandated by the [Microsoft Cloud Adoption Framework (CAF)](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/)”.
-However, embarking on this path unfolds a myriad of related, albeit previously unexplored, domains.
-For instance, the newfound need to manage IP spaces, delve into VLSM subnetting - topics unfamiliar to most Dev teams.
-Once networked, the quest doesn’t end; it merely morphs into challenges like private DNS resolution, establishing access to internal resources, and the list trails on.

-Yet, if we pause to reflect, many Azure services including Azure Web Apps were designed with a public persona.
-Initially, some didn’t even entertain VNET integration, and this model was well-accepted.

-In this narrative, we aim to traverse a less convoluted route towards securely hosting Web Apps, whilst sidestepping the network-centric hurdles.

-Our compass is pointed towards simplicity, without trading off security.
-This simplicity envelops both the infrastructure architecture and the provisioning templates, ensuring a streamlined automation process.
-Our discourse unfolds the potential of maintaining a straightforward yet secure architecture, shedding the excess, and focusing on what truly matters for running Web Apps securely in Azure.

 ## Overview